Artistic Directors

 Robert Benz • Germany

 received his first piano lessons from his father at the age of four.
 He studied under Naoyuki Taneda at the University of Music in Karlsruhe (Germany), as well as under Rosina Lhevinne and Martin Canin at the Juilliard School in New York.
 He won first prize at both the International Busoni Competition in Bolzano (Italy) in 1974 and in 1976 at the International Liszt-Bartók Competition in Budapest (Hungary).
 Concert engagements took him throughout Europe, the USA, Korea and Japan.
 Robert Benz recorded the complete cycle of Beethoven’s piano sonatas on CD and has been the Trio Bamberg’s pianist since 1996.
-He also held the chair of Professor for Piano at the University of Music in Mannheim (Germany) since 1990.
+He also held the chair of Professor for Piano at the University of Music in Mannheim (Germany) from 1990-2019.
 He was artistic director from 2005-2018.

 Andrea Bonatta • Italy